SumoLogic/sumologic-documentation/docs/alerts/monitors/alert-response.md

 ## Subscribe to Alert Monitors

 :::note Terminology
-A _Monitor_ creates an _Alert_.
-Using the options below, you're subscribing to an _Alert's Monitor_.
+A _monitor_ creates an _alert_.
+Using the options below, you're subscribing to an alert's monitor.
 :::